stoeps13/connections-doc/source/user/eucommon/eucommon_ckeditor.md

 |Copy formatting|Copy formatting from one part of a document and apply it to another part of the document.
 You can copy the formatting of text styles, table cells, and lists.
 List styles must be applied to a single list at a time.
 When the list style formatting is copied from one list to another, the list style and list type \(number to bullet and the reverse\) is applied only to the outer list.
 Text style \(font face, color, size, decoration, weight, background color\) is applied to the entire selection.

+!!! note
-**Note:** When you apply copy formatting from a table cell to another table cell or from a list to another list, the table cell style, list style, and text style also copied.
+    When you apply copy formatting from a table cell to another table cell or from a list to another list, the table cell style, list style, and text style also copied.
 Table cell or list style is not applied if you are copying formatting from a table cell to a list or text or if you are copy formatting from a list to a table cell or text.

  **Procedure**